scossin/FrenchSPC/README.md

 # French SPC

+A Summary of Product Characteristics (SPC) is a document describing the properties and the officially approved conditions of use of a medicine.
+It explains how to use and prescribe a medicine.

-French Summaries of Product Characteristics (SPC) are available on the [ANSM's website](https://base-donnees-publique.medicaments.gouv.fr/) in a HTML or PDF format (from the European Medicines Agency)  .
+French SPC are available on the https://base-donnees-publique.medicaments.gouv.fr/ website in a HTML or PDF format when it comes from the European Medicines Agency.

-In the context of medical informatics research in natural language processing and information extraction, it is necessary to create a create a corpus of semi-structured information.
+In the context of medical informatics, natural language processing and information extraction research, it is useful to build a corpus about approved medicinal products.

-This repository contains the source code to download French SPC and extract their content.
+This repository contains the source code to build this corpus but not the corpus itself.

-If you are only interested by the corpus (not by the program to create this corpus), go to the **python** directory.
+If you are interested by the corpus go to the **python** directory.

 ## Folder and files